TaylanUB/scheme-bytestructures/README.md

 ```

 When writing a string into a bytevector via such a descriptor, the
-given string must fit into the given size after encoding.
-If the
+given string must fit into the given size after encoding, otherwise an
-string is shorter than the size, the remaining bytes of the bytevector
+error is raised.
+If the string is shorter than the size, the
-are zeroed.
+remaining bytes of the bytevector are zeroed if the specified encoding
+is variable-width (UTF-8 and UTF-16), otherwise an error is raised.

 ```scheme
 (define x (bytestructure (bs:string 4 'utf8)))